Deon Burton

-Deon John Burton (born 25 October 1976) is a football coach and former professional footballer who played as a striker and who is the current Under-23's Manager of EFL Championship club West Bromwich Albion.
+Deon John Burton (born 25 October 1976) is a football coach and former professional footballer who played as a striker and who is the manager of EFL Championship club West Bromwich Albion's under-23 team.
 His numerous clubs in English football included Portsmouth, Derby County and Sheffield Wednesday.
 He represented Jamaica internationally, including at the 1998 World Cup, and was named Jamaican Sportsman of the Year in 1997.

 Club career

 Early career

 Born in Reading, Berkshire, Burton began his professional career with Portsmouth, with whom he made his debut in the 1993–94 season, playing in two games.
 Burton would play intermittently for Portsmouth over the next three seasons and scored the goal that kept the club in the First Division in a 1–0 final day win against Huddersfield Town in May 1996.

 In 1997, former Portsmouth manager Jim Smith signed Burton for Premier League club Derby County in a £1 million move.